opencog/opencog/opencog/eva/src/README.md

   ```
   See `face_track/README.md` for details.

-* XXX The code currently uses a bogus design, where a "room state" is
+* XXX The code currently has a large variety of conficting and poor
-  set, to be either "empty" or "non-empty".
-This is not really needed,
-  since one can also query if the number of visible faces is greater
-  than zero, or not.
-The room-state stuff is in `faces.scm` and should
-  probably be removed.
+  design choices in it -- its in a state of morphing from "OK so-so code"
+  to "slightly better than before".
+As a result of this hacking, varius
+  parts are being re-designed,  and bits of old, poor design still
+  infest the code, and new featues are incomplete and half-working.
+  It will be a good, long while before the code here settles down.

 Running